 The Font of All Knowledge regarding aging, the American Association of Retired Persons, says there were 108.7 million Americans older than 50 in 2014—and there are more than that now.
 Of that 108.7+ million, about 80% think they have a book in them.
-I’d cut that by a factor of ten to get to those who seriously may undertake writing a book one day.
-So for those 8.7+ million of you dying to put pen to paper, I have a few things I’ve learned along the way that I’ll share.
+I’d cut that by a factor of ten to get to those who may undertake writing a book one day.
+So for those 8.7+ million of you dying to put pen to paper—”pen to paper,” how quaint!—I have a few things I’ve learned along the way that I’ll share.

 It doesn’t really matter whether you’re fully retired, working part-time, or still pulling fifty-hour weeks at The Day Job.
 Becoming a writer really just requires saying, “I’m a writer.”
 And then actually writing something.
 That, too.

-You’ll be shocked to learn how hard it is to say something that simple… or at least say it while sober in respectable company.
+You’ll be shocked how hard it is to say something that simple… or at least say it while sober in respectable company.
 Sometimes, it’s hard to say it even to your own family.
 And on your worst writing days, saying it to yourself is hardest of all.
-Like every new writer who ever lived, you’ll feel like an impostor in the beginning.
-This Impostor Syndrome lasts until you hold that first published book in your anxious and flop-sweaty hands.
+Like every new writer who ever lived, you’ll feel like an impostor.
+This Impostor Syndrome lasts until you hold that first published book in your flop-sweaty hands.
 And it then recurs with each subsequent book project.
 It’s a neurosis to be managed, not eliminated.

 The best place to start your writing career is with a personal inventory.
 This consists of several components: